Last Updated on November 29, 2023 by Netropolitan Museum

-The 1970 U.S. Figure Skating Championships, contested at the Tulsa Assembly Center, in Tulsa, Oklahoma, is the only national figure skating championship to be hosted by the Sooner State.
-It was there, now 50 years ago, that one of the sport’s greatest and most iconic champions, Janet Lynn, claimed the second of her five consecutive national titles.
+The 1970 US Figure Skating Championships, staged at the Tulsa Assembly Center, in downtown Tulsa, Oklahoma, is the only national figure skating championship ever to be hosted in the Sooner State.
+In a parallel of sorts to the host state, the pin from the 1970 US Figure Skating Championships was, for more than two decades, the only “Nationals” pin to feature a snowflake as the central design element.
+And for figure skating history enthusiasts, it was in Tulsa where one of the sport’s greatest and most iconic champions, Janet Lynn, claimed the second of her five consecutive national titles.

 By the time the 1970 US Championships took place, five years had elapsed since a lapel pin had been issued to commemorate the annual event, the prior being the 1965 US Championships held in Lake Placid, New York.
 Not until 1973 would at least one pin be issued each year to mark the US Championships.1